bloominstituteoftechnology/Sprint-Challenge--Django-I/deploymentexperience.md

 ## Deploying

 1. Keep getting issues with requirements.txt.
 It loads all my window dependencies and not just the ones i worked with.
 I'm assuming its because i didn't pipenv shell but unsure.

+2. Just constant errors back to back, slowly losing sanity.
+  "decouple.UndefinedValueError: SECRET_KEY not found.
+Declare it as envvar or define a default value" " Error while running '$ python Intro_Django/manage.py collectstatic --noinput'.
+See traceback above for details."